Spatio-temporal fusion of reanalysis and in situ data for censored threshold exceedances of PM2.5: Methodology

 \subsection{Modelling framework}

 Spatial and spatio-temporal data fusion models are common in the literature and span a wide range of approaches. \citet{wilkie_data_2015} proposed a Gaussian downscaling data fusion model for monitoring water quality in Lake Balaton, Hungary, based on the spatially-varying parameter approach of \citet{gelfand_spatial_2003} and \citet{berrocal_spatio-temporal_2010}.
-Under this framework, the true underlying process $Y$ is not assumed but rather sampled by the \emph{in situ} measurements at a finite number of sample locations, $\boldsymbol{s} \in \mathcal{S} \subset \mathbb{R}^2$, which are linked to the remote-sensing data at the same locations, $x(\boldsymbol{s})$, via a linear regression model with spatially varying coefficients.
+Under this framework, the true underlying process $Y$ is not assumed but rather sampled by the \emph{in situ} measurements at a finite number of sample locations, $\boldsymbol{s} \in \mathcal{S} \subset \mathbb{R}^2$, which are linked to the gridded background data at the same locations, $x(\boldsymbol{s})$, via a linear regression model with spatially varying coefficients.
 The model is defined as

-where $\mu(\mathbf{s})$ is a function of the remote-sensing data {$x(\mathbf{s})$} at the same location as the \emph{in situ} sensors (i.e., \emph{collocated} data).
+where $\mu(\mathbf{s})$ is a function of the gridded data {$x(\mathbf{s})$} at the same location as the \emph{in situ} sensors (i.e., \emph{collocated} data).
 It is expressed as $\mu(\mathbf{s}) = \alpha(\mathbf{s}) + \beta(\mathbf{s})x(\mathbf{s})$, where $\alpha(\mathbf{s})$ and $\beta(\mathbf{s})$ are spatially-varying parameters. $\epsilon(\mathbf{s})$ represent independent, normally distributed error terms with mean $0$ and variance $\tau^2$, and $W(\mathbf{s})$ is a second-order stationary process centred at zero that is independent of $\epsilon(\mathbf{s})$.
-In this context, data fusion links remote-sensing observations to the mean of the true process $Y$.
+In this context, data fusion links gridded background information to the mean of the true process $Y$.
 This relationship allows for the prediction of $Y$ at a location where no observation station is present. \citet{wilkie_nonparametric_2019} extended the model to a spatio-temporal framework, formulating it as a hierarchical Bayesian approach.
-In this extension, the coefficients vary across both time and space, with temporal trends captured using basis functions and spatial dependence described thorugh an exponential decay term.
+In this extension, the coefficients vary across both time and space, with temporal trends captured using basis functions and spatial dependence described through an exponential decay term.

 We aim to adapt the approach of \citet{wilkie_nonparametric_2019} to account for extremes, which requires a precise definition of extreme values.
 Following the established practice in AQG-based studies, we define extremes as exceedances over a high threshold and draw on a key result from univariate extreme value theory.
 This result characterises the distribution of threshold excesses using the generalised Pareto distribution (GPD).
 Specifically, for a random variable $Z$ and a sufficiently large threshold $u$, the distribution of the threshold exceedances, $(Z-u)$, conditional on $(Z>u)$, is asymptotically approximated by the GPD with distribution function given by